 Born and raised on the East Coast, he graduated from Penn State University with a B.A. degree in Political Science and an English minor, and also attended the Temple University Graduate School of Communications in Philadelphia.

-He currently chairs the board of the Dr. Harriet Braiker Memorial Foundation, and is a former board member of the Brandeis-Bardin Institute.
+He currently chairs the board of the Dr. Harriet Braiker Memorial Foundation, which is focused on teaching leadership skills to young women, and is a former board member of the Brandeis-Bardin Institute.

 An avid sailor, he has competed in many races, including the grueling two-week, 1,200 mile open ocean race from Southern California to Puerto Vallarta, Mexico -- the longest international sailboat race originating in U.S. waters.